By the author of Be Ready for Anything and the online course Bloom Where You’re Planted

 Many of us have stocked our homes to the rafters with beans, rice, bullets, and band-aids.
 Each trip to the store adds more to our stockpiles as we try to get what we need before time runs out.
-Newbie preppers are feeling even more frantic, wondering how to prepare when each week it takes more money to put less in the grocery cart.
+Newbie preppers are feeling even more frantic, wondering how to get prepared when each week it takes more money to put less in the grocery cart.
 (If you’re new to preparedness, here’s a little primer with some great links.)

 What would you do if you could never go to a store again?
 If you could never have utilities provided by a supplier again?
 What if you were truly on your own, forever?